MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

     By default, the `useChirality` kwarg in ``rdkit_kwargs`` is set to true and maxMatches in ``smarts_kwargs`` is ``10 * len(AtomGroup)`` or ``10 * len(Universe.atoms)``, whichever is applicable.
+    Note that the number of matches can occasionally exceed the default value of maxMatches, causing too few atoms to be returned.
+If this occurs, a warning will be issued.
+The problem can be fixed by increasing the value of maxMatches.
+This behavior may be updated in the future.

 chiral *R | S*
     select a particular stereocenter. e.g. ``name C and chirality S``